CutbackTG/infernal-festival/README.md

 https://www.linkedin.com/in/clinton-joy-538804244 (2025).
 Introducing The All New LT Browser 2.0!🖥️ | LambdaTest. [online] LambdaTest.
 Available at: https://www.lambdatest.com/blog/glowing-effects-in-css/ [Accessed 6 May 2025].

-Code resourced to centre Modal to centre of screen by user Vlad Udod on the Stackoverflow website
+Code resourced to centre Modal to the centre of the screen by user Vlad Udod on the Stackoverflow website

 `.center {
   position: absolute;